 Dr Joyman Lee

-UCL: Peter Birks Scholarship in Private Law (£54,000 + tuition fees), Master of the Rolls Scholarship (LLM), Pump Court Tax Chambers Prize for the best results in international & commercial trusts law (LLM)
+UCL: Peter Birks Scholarship in Private Law (£54,000 + tuition fees), Master of the Rolls Scholarship for the top applicant from a Commonwealth country (LLM), Pump Court Tax Chambers Prize for the best results in international & commercial trusts law (LLM)

 Inner Temple: Major Scholarship (GDL)